 Restricted to radio-television-film majors.
 Explores the role of the director, focusing on the director-actor relationship, narrative structure, and visual language.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Radio-Television-Film 344 (Topic: Directing Workshop), 366D (Topic: Directing Workshop), 367D Prerequisite: Upper-division standing, Radio-Television-Film 317 and 318 with a grade of at least B- in each, and six additional semester hours of lower-division coursework in radio-television-film.
+Only one of the following may be counted: Radio-Television-Film 344 (Topic: Directing Workshop), 366D (Topic: Directing Workshop), 367D Prerequisite: Radio-Television-Film 304D (or 318) with a grade of at least C.